 For most of the 19th century, immigrants were not legal or illegal since that was hardly a paradigm in which we viewed immigrants.
 There were almost no laws preventing anyone from showing up and making the United States their home.
 Even the phrase “illegal immigrant” was not coined until the 1920’s.
 From 1892 to 1954, the immigration inspections on Ellis Island were just a notch above today’s airport security.
 12 million immigrants coming through typically waited four to five hours after showing up and then were free to enter the country.

 Contrast that with today’s immigration enforcement system.
-The 1996 Immigration and Nationality Act passed by congress established excessive and severe immigration enforcement.
+The 1996 Immigration and Nationality Act passed by Congress established excessive and severe immigration enforcement.
 Unlike the previous generations of immigrants, just showing up to the United States will put you in a detention center of epically inhumane conditions.
-Inadequate medical care is to be expected, since private detention centers do not need to meet the medical ethical standards of the rest of America’s prisons.
-No access to basic hygiene products, and even violence by staff are commonplace in detention centers, where 400,000 immigrants are held and then deported each year.
+Inadequate medical care is to be expected since private detention centers do not need to meet the medical ethical standards of the rest of America’s prisons.
+No access to basic hygiene products and even violence by staff are commonplace in detention centers, where 400,000 immigrants are held and then deported each year.

-Today’s inhumane detention and deportation process makes petitioning ahead of time a must, but now there are strict numerical quotas for each country and for each type of visa.
-But unlike the four to five hour wait an immigrant grandparent had at Ellis Island; the average number of days for each applicant’s case to be heard is 1,071 days, or almost three years.
+Today’s inhumane detention and deportation process make petitioning ahead of time a must, but now there are strict numerical quotas for each country and for each type of visa.
+But unlike the four to five-hour wait, an immigrant grandparent had at Ellis Island; the average number of days for each applicant’s case to be heard is 1,071 days or almost three years.
 For a parent to derive citizenship for their married son or daughter, the wait is at least 10 years.
 Unless you’re Mexican or Pilipino, then the wait is certainly much more.
 This also puts the families of asylum seekers in dangerous and vulnerable positions.
 If an asylum applicant intends to petition for their spouse or sibling to come to the U.S legally they must wait for years in their violent and unsafe home country.
 Because of the harsh enforcement and bureaucratic nightmare of a backlog, immigrants coming to the United States “the right way” is just not a practical much less moral route.